-F-396 is still very much in service and is seen here in action at Cedar and the Boardwalk.
+F-396 is seen here in action at Cedar and the Boardwalk.
 This fire had been set by two children in a four-storey sprinklered building that was shut down for the winter.
 Some eight fire companies took six hours to bring it under control, and two days to put it out completely.

 This photo was taken at the scene the next day.
 As F-396 hoses down the rubble, Wildwood City's second Scrambler continues to stand by.
 F-395 carries a large generator and four 1000-watt lights which had been used overnight.
 That Jeep also came to the Fire Department from the Wildwood Beach Patrol who used it as a beach rescue vehicle.